 ASA funds strategic programs and provides grants that align with the core mission to help students achieve their education and career goals.
 Certain funding agreements associated with these strategic programs and grants are conditional as the counterparty is required to meet certain barriers or milestones in order to receive future funding from ASA.
-Conditional future commitments associated with strategic programs and grants totaled \$10,603 and \$4,267 as of December 31, 2023 and 2022, respectively.
+Grant expense is recorded when the grant is awarded, and all signification conditions have been met.
+Conditional future commitments associated with strategic programs and grants totaled \$43,205 and \$10,603 as of December 31, 2024 and 2023, respectively.